naivebird/stock-price-prediction/README.md

 ```
 ### Conclusion:
 Polars performs significantly better in terms of running time compared to Pandas.
 However, if you are already
-familiar with Pandas, it's better to stick with it unless your data is large and an improvement in running time
+familiar with Pandas, it's better to stick with it unless your data is large, and an improvement in running time
 is critical for your application because it takes time to adapt to Polars' new syntax.

 ### Train and select stock price models